neurogenomics/EnformerCelltyping/README.md

 command to create an environment named EnformerCelltyping with all necessary dependencies and activate it. **Note** this may take some time to complete:

-Create the necessary environments using the yml file, then activate the Enformer Celltyping environment:
+Create the necessary environments using the yml files, then activate the Enformer Celltyping environment:

 ```
 conda env create -f ./environment/enformer_celltyping.yml &&\
+make renv &&\
-make env &&\
+make pyanalyenv &&\
 conda activate EnformerCelltyping &&\
 pip install -e .
 ```